-- (i) Annual leave on full pay accrues progressively during a year of service according to the employee's ordinary hours of work on the basis of the following: - (a) Employees required to work on a seven day basis six weeks annual leave. - (b) All other employees four weeks annual leave. - (ii) (a) An employee to whom paragraph (a) of subclause (i) applies and who is required to and does work on a public holiday shall be paid, in addition to the appropriate ordinary weekly rate of pay, at the rate of one half time extra for the time actually worked on such holiday.
-Such payment shall be in lieu of any additional rate for shift work or weekend work which would otherwise be payable had the day not been a public holiday. - (b) To the leave prescribed by paragraph (a) of subclause (i) there shall be added one working day or one half working day for each special public holiday or half public holiday (not being one of the ten specifically named public holidays prescribed by subclause (iii) of this clause, or a special day proclaimed in lieu of any of them) which may occur during the qualifying period for annual leave or during the period of annual leave.
+- (i) Annual leave on full pay is to be granted on completion of each twelve months' service as follows: - (a) Employees required to work on a seven day basis six weeks annual leave. - (b) All other employees four weeks annual leave.

-(c) A public holiday occurring on an ordinary working day shall be allowed to employees covered by paragraph (b) of subclause (i) on full pay; provided that an employee who is required to and does work on a public holiday shall have one day or one half day, as appropriate, added to their period of annual leave and be paid at the rate of one half time extra for the time actually worked.
+- (a) An employee to whom paragraph (a) of subclause (i) of this clause, applies and who is required to and does work on a public holiday will be paid, in addition to the appropriate ordinary weekly rate of pay, at the rate of one half time extra for the time actually worked on such holiday.
+Such payment will be in lieu of any additional rate for shift work or weekend work which would otherwise be payable had the day not been a public holiday. - (b) To leave prescribed by paragraph (a) of subclause (i), there will be added one working day or one half working day for each public holiday or half public holiday (not being one of the 10 specifically named public holidays prescribed by subclause (iii) of this clause, or a substituted day proclaimed in lieu of any of them) which may occur during the qualifying period for annual leave or during the period of annual leave. - (c) A public holiday occurring on an ordinary working day will be allowed to employees covered by paragraph (b) of subclause (i) on full pay; provided that an employee who is required to and does work on a public holiday will have one day or one half day, as appropriate, added to his/her period of annual leave and be paid at the rate of one half time extra for the time actually worked.
 Such payment is in lieu of any additional rate for shift work or weekend work which would otherwise be payable had the day not been a public holiday.

-In lieu of adding to annual leave under this paragraph an employee may elect to be paid for the time actually worked at the rate of time and one half in addition to their ordinary weekly rate.
-Where payment is made in lieu of leave in respect of the time worked on a public holiday, payment shall be made for a minimum of four hours work, and any balance of the day or shift not worked shall be paid at ordinary rates.
+In lieu of adding to annual leave under this paragraph an employee may elect to be paid for the time actually worked at the rate of time and one half in addition to his/her ordinary weekly rate.
+Where payment is made in lieu of leave in respect of the time worked on a public holiday, payment will be made for a minimum of four hours work, and any balance of the day or shift not worked will be paid at ordinary rates.